jackaudio/jackaudio.github.com/developers.md

 ## Found a bug?

-Send your report to the respective bugtrackers of [jack1](https://github.com/jackaudio/jack1) or [jack2](https://github.com/jackaudio/jack2) or send your report to the [mailing list](/community).
+Send your report to the respective bug-trackers of [jack1](https://github.com/jackaudio/jack1) or [jack2](https://github.com/jackaudio/jack2) or send your report to the [mailing list](/community).

-Starting to develop?
-Don't forget to read README.developers.

 Is there an error in this web site?
 General comments?
 Send the webmaster an email.